petk/php-build-system/README.md

 ## 7. CMake

-[CMake](https://cmake.org/) is an open-source cross-platform build system created by Kitware and contributors.
+[CMake](https://cmake.org/) is an open-source cross-platform build system generator created by Kitware and contributors.

 ### 7.1.
 Why using CMake?